JRCSTU/CO2MPAS-TA/doc/glossary.rst

     ``final_drive_ratio``
         It is the ratio of gearbox output shaft to driven wheel revolutions.
-If the vehicle has more than 1 final drive ratio, it has to be left blank and use the ``final_drive_ratios``.
+If the vehicle has more than one final drive ratio, it has to be left blank and use the ``final_drive_ratios``.

     ``final_drive_ratios``